 - Verified Boot — Every time you turn your Chromebook on, it checks to make sure that nothing has been tampered with or corrupted.
 If an issue is detected, the Chromebook works behind the scenes to fix itself.

-- Data Encryption — All of your data on a Chromebook is stored safely in the cloud with secure encryption, meaning it's easy for you to access but not by anyone else.
+- Data Encryption — All of your data on a Chromebook is stored safely in the cloud with secure encryption, meaning that it's easy for you to access but not so for anyone else.

 - Recovery Mode — On the off chance that something seriously bad happens, you can enter a Chromebook's recovery mode to reset the machine back to a secure version in less than five minutes.